ijamil1/ReinforcementLearning/README.md

 Function_Approximation_SARSA: implemented SARSA with function approximation on the Mountain Car environment.
 The function I used was a linear function and the state-action pairs were transformed into features using tile coding.

 REINFORCE_with_Function-Approximated_Baseline: implemented the REINFORCE algorithm with a baseline.
 The baseline estimates the state value function using a linear function.
 The policy is structured as a neural network.
 The environment I used to test the algorithm was the CartPole environment.
 After training, the average reward over 50 episodes was 488 from a max of 500.

+PPO: implelmented the Proximal Policy Optimization algorithm on the BlackJack env